Nicolas de Roos

 Working papers

-with David P. Byrne, Matthew S. Lewis, Leslie M. Marx and Xiaosong (Andy) Wu
+with David P. Byrne, Matthew S. Lewis, Leslie M. Marx, and Xiaosong Wu

 Price and design comparability